nicolas-carolo/houndsploit/README.md

 * Effective version number filtering
 * Advanced filtering
 * Search suggestions with customization
-* Syntax highlighting of the source code of exploits or shellcodes
+* Syntax highlighting of the source code of exploits and shellcodes
-* Downloading of the source code of exploits or shellcodes
+* Downloading of the source code of exploits and shellcodes
 * Highlighting of searched words in search results
 * Automatic check for updates